bamidev/homelab/README.md

 This repository contains everything needed to set up my Kubernetes home-lab.
 This includes all the manifest files to create the pods, services, database clusters, etc.
-There are also some scripts to set the cluster up, which use the `kubectl` command excluseviely to do that.
+There are also some scripts to set the cluster up with the necessary systems, and only the `kubectl` command needs to be available (and configured to point to the cluster) to do that.

 ## Setup